 - The assumptions are the Board's assumptions, and the Board can adopt all, none, or some of the recommendations of the actuary - Segal's recommendations will follow the guidance of the applicable Actuarial Standards of Practice.
-Assumptions should be reasonable individually and in the aggregate (ASOP No. 27 and 35). - The Vermont Pension Investment Commission (VPIC) has authority over setting the inflation and investment return assumptions.
-The inflation and investment return assumptions were recommended by VPIC's actuary, GRS, and were adopted by VPIC during their meeting on July 25, 2023.
+Assumptions should be reasonable individually and in the aggregate (ASOP No. 27 and 35). - The Vermont Pension Investment Commission (VPIC) has authority over setting the inflation and investment return assumptions were recommended by VPIC's actuary, GRS, and were adopted by VPIC during their meeting on July 25, 2023.